 If you’re anything like many of the women I work with, you’re so busy balancing life, work, and family, that the thought of taking time out to focus on your career strategy is just pie in the sky.

-However if you want that next promotion, that sideways move, the bigger team, increased budget, if you want those meaty projects, if you want to be taken seriously as an ambitious woman confidently balancing work and life, you need a clear strategy to boost your career prospects.
+However if you want that next promotion, that sideways move, the bigger team, increased budget, if you want those meaty projects, if you want to be taken seriously as an ambitious woman confidently balancing work and life, you need a clear strategy to boost your career promotion prospects.

 How you approach your career strategy is as important as how you tackle any project plan.
 Team Gantt tells us that every project tells a story about its goals, team, timing, and deliverables.